bigdreamsweb3/ChainPay-Africa/README.md

 ## 📜 Smart Contract

-This project includes a **Solidity** smart contract deployed on the **CrossFi Chain** testnet.
+This project includes a **Solidity** smart contract deployed on the **CrossFi Chain** testnet: [View Transaction on CrossFi Explorer](https://test.xfiscan.com/tx/0xbde8d5047dab4c5955249e34c34641837ddf19a564c34cef39a51425bcdff30f).
 It handles the bill payment logic, supporting the interaction between users, services, and cryptocurrencies.

 ### ✅ Deployment Status

 - **Smart Contract Deployed**: The ChainPay Africa smart contract is now live on the CrossFi Chain testnet.

 ---